U.S. Route 95 in California

 U.S. Route 95 (US 95) is a United States Numbered Highway, stretching from the Mexican border in San Luis, Arizona to the Canadian border near Eastport, Idaho.
 The California portion of US 95 traverses through the far eastern edges of both Riverside and San Bernardino counties.
 US 95 serves Blythe and Needles and junctions with SR 62 at Vidal Junction.
+US-95 is the only US highway in California that does not terminate within the state.

 The route overlaps with two Interstate highways, specifically I-10 near Blythe and I-40 near Needles.